Streatham Hill Theatre

 Why is this theatre at risk?

 Streatham Hill Theatre has been on the Theatres at Risk Register since 2018.
+It was added to Historic England’s Heritage at Risk Register in 2021.

-A theatre company that Theatres Trust and local campaign group The Friends of Streatham Hill Theatre were supporting had been in discussion with the building’s owner regarding purchasing the property.
-However, in May 2022 it was reported that the theatre had been sold to another buyer –property development company, Hold Land South East Ltd for £2.76m.
+A theatre company that Theatres Trust, and local campaign group The Friends of Streatham Hill Theatre, were supporting had been in discussion with the building’s owner regarding purchasing the property.
+However, in May 2022 it was reported that the theatre had been sold to another buyer, property development company, Hold Land South East Ltd for £2.76m.

 The opulent entrance foyer of Streatham Hill Theatre with remnants of theatre use, including a box office